Human rights

 • 2015 (published in 2016)

-Pandora’s primary salient human rights risk
+Pandora’s primary salient human rights risks

 • Harassment and gendered impacts